titocampis/ansible-playbooks/README.md

     - user: jiminy-cricket
     pubkey: "the content of the public key"
 ```
+> [!TIP]

-> :paperclip: **NOTE:** Key pair can be generated using:
+> Key pair can be generated using:
 > ```bash
 > ssh-keygen -t ed25519 -f ~/.ssh/key_name -C "your_email"
 > ```
 > For security reasons it is hardly recommended to introduce a passphrase.

+> [!CAUTION]
-> :warning: **WARNING:** Be completely sure it is the public key and not the private one, because share your private key can lead to serious security problems.
+> Be completely sure it is the public key and not the private one, because share your private key can lead to serious security problems.
 Private keys should never be sent or shared.

 :two: Optional (but recomended for more security): disable the password authentication in [playbooks/base.yaml](playbooks/base.yaml):
 ```yaml